Caltech-IPAC/nexsciTAP/docs/_sources/ADQL_translation.rst.txt

 - **INTERSECTS** Test whether two geometric objects intersect.
 Specifically, whether a geometric object stored in the database intersects with a region defined by the user.
-  This is a very useful capability be requires R-Tree indexing to implement correctly.
+  This is a very useful capability but requires R-Tree indexing to implement correctly.
-  We will address this in future with DBMSs that have R-Trees built in but can't with the generic tesselation spatial index we have here.
+  We will address this in the future, probably usind DBMSs that have R-Trees built-in.

 - **AREA, CENTROID**  Calculate the area/centroid of a geometric object.
 Most useful if applied to geometric objects in the database.
 Less so (as here) where the user would